jonasbn/til/shell/suppress_coloring_via_env.md

 If `$CLI_COLOR_FORCE` is different from `0`, then the output should contain color, , if supported by the application and the terminal.

-This is the aproach taken by the [CLICOLOR website][CLI_COLOR].
+This is the approach taken by the [CLICOLOR website][CLI_COLOR].
 The website does not specify command line flags and configuration parameters that are intended to control color.

 It does however specify that the `$CLICOLOR_FORCE` environment variable should override `$CLICOLOR` and piped output, should not be colorized.